SendiAp/Remaining/README.md

-## I used to work for a soft drink can crusher.
-It was soda pressing.
+## They tried to make a diamond shaped like a duck.
+It quacked under the pressure.